top of page

 Death by a Thousand Cuts

 The Global Entomology Coalition is driven by an alarming fact: insect populations are plummeting worldwide, but even more alarming is the lack of data that can accurately tell us just how fast.
 Even so, there is a severe lack of funding and research to counter this crisis.
-Most insect-related research and conservation efforts focus narrowly on anthropomorphic viewpoints regarding agricultural pests and disease vectors— or how to control them rather than recognizing their broader environmental importance.
+Most insect-related research and conservation efforts focus narrowly on anthropomorphic viewpoints regarding agricultural pests and disease vectors; how to control them rather than recognizing their broader environmental importance.

 Unfortunately, there's no one-size-fits-all solution as their declines can truly be defined as Death by a Thousand Cuts, and only intensifying as human populations skyrocket.
 From agricultural pressures to climate change, our planet's custodians are under siege.